Blazor-Diagrams/Blazor.Diagrams/README.md

 - Customizable Diagram Overview/Preview/Navigator (on the bottom right by default)
 - Snap to Grid
 - Grouping: [CTRL + ALT + G] to (un)group
+- Clipping: only draw nodes that are visible to the users

 ## Preview